🕰️ Advanced Temporal Reasoning with TelaMentis

 3. Allen's Interval Algebra

-Allen's Interval Algebra defines 13 basic relations between two time intervals (e.g., [A_VF, A_VT)
+Allen's Interval Algebra defines 13 basic relations between two time intervals (e.g., [A_VF, A_VT) and [B_VF, B_VT)).
+TelaMentis queries can be constructed to find these relationships.

-Let interval A be [A_VF, A_VT)
+Let interval A be [A_VF, A_VT) and interval B be [B_VF, B_VT).
+(A_VT or B_VT can be infinite/None).

 - A